 The other series in the Western Conference is shaping up to be a classic.
 Golden State and Memphis have played two memorable games already.

-Payton appears out for about a month, as Brooks earned himself a suspension for the next game.
+Payton appears to be out for about a month, and Brooks earned himself a suspension for the next game.

 DraftKings’ odds lean heavily in the Warriors’ favor.
 The online sportsbook posts them at -290 to win this series, while Memphis is at +235.
 It will be interesting to see if the absence of Brooks or Payton impacts how either team performs.